 - Airspeed 120 KAIS

-- Power 18" MP (approximately)
+- 50% Power / 22" MP (approximately)

-- Make small power changes if required to maintain airspeed during the descent
+- Make small power changes if required to maintain airspeed during the descent.

 - Flaps 0%

-- Verify approach is activated - Verify the VOR frequency is tuned and identified in the active NAV 1 slot
+- Verify approach is activated. - Verify the VOR frequency is tuned and identified in the active NAV 1 slot.

-- Use the NAV GPSS for tracking outbound for the procedure turn. - Use the HDG mode for executing the procedural turn - Arm the NAV APR mode once turning inbound from the procedure turn - o Set the desired intercept heading in the PFD heading bug.

-While holding the HDG button press the APR button once to arm the NAV APR mode.
+- Use the NAV GPSS for tracking outbound for the procedure turn. - Use the HDG mode for executing the procedural turn. - Arm the NAV APR mode once turning inbound from the procedure turn. - While holding the HDG button press the APR button once to arm the NAV APR mode.

-Use the ALT and VS modes to control the altitude throughout the approach
+Use the ALT and VS modes to control the altitude throughout the approach.